-A single storey rear extension is proposed from the side wall of the proposed two storey extension to the east elevation, this will measure 2.4m in width and 4m in depth.
-This will not extend beyond the existing rear conservatory at no.35 and will have a flat roof.
+A single storey rear extension is proposed from the side wall of the proposed two storey extension to the east elevation, this will measure 2.6m in width and 4.1m in depth.
+This will not extend beyond the existing rear conservatory at no.35 and will have a flat roof with a skylight.
 The single storey rear extension will not be viewable from the streetscene and is not considered to be out of character for the area.